bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Someone helping with the UX and many more things.

-Evan.

-These guys sound kind of bearish on `Lightning`, huh?
+Evan, these guys sound kind of bearish on `Lightning`, huh?

 Evan: 00:07:47